People

 Dhanendra Tomar, Assistant Professor in Cardiovascular Medicine (WFUSOM), studies the molecular mechanisms that govern mitochondrial calcium flux, mitochondrial structural homeostasis, protein quality control, and their roles in cardiovascular diseases.

-Allen W. TsangAssistant Professor of Internal Medicine and Biochemistry, 1) understand how infection with a common sexually transmitted disease (STD)mediates tumor development and 2) use of natural compounds to reduce breast cancer risk.
+Allen W. Tsang, Associate Professor of Internal Medicine and Biochemistry, 1) understand how infection with a common sexually transmitted disease (STD)mediates tumor development and 2) use of natural compounds to reduce breast cancer risk.

-William Turkett, Assistant Professor of Computer Science, contributes expertise in the use of probabilistic and statistical machine learning approaches to gain insight into signaling mechanisms.
+William Turkett, Associate Professor of Computer Science, contributes expertise in the use of probabilistic and statistical machine learning approaches to gain insight into signaling mechanisms.

 External Members